 - Cutting Edge Delicatessen: Build your own sandwich at The Cutting Edge.
 Here you will find a variety of hot and cold made-to-order sandwiches and subs on fresh baked bread.

-- The Fighting Gobbler Sports Lounge: You can enjoy signature hamburgers, hot dogs, lime chicken sandwiches, quesadillas, hot or honey BBQ wings, and various appetizers such as nachos, fries, and many more while you watch the two big-screen projection TVs.
+- The Fighting Gobbler Sports Lounge: You can enjoy signature hamburgers, hot dogs, lime chicken sandwiches, quesadillas, hot, honey BBQ, or Korean BBQ wings, and various appetizers such as nachos, fries, and many more while you watch the two big-screen projection TVs.

 - J.P.'s Chop House: Many different cuts of steak are prepared to order, along with London broil, the catch of the day, and live Maine lobster.
 You can also enjoy sides such as rolls, cornbread, seasonal vegetables, our signature roesti baked potato, homemade garlic mashed potatoes, and Italian broiled tomatoes.